vircadia/vircadia-metaverse/docs/NotesOnDevelopment.md

 Be sure to change these for your network setup.

-The `--get-temp-name` parameter is required to start a domain-server as it instructs it to fetch a temporary domain name if it is not configured from a previous run.
-The configuration of the domain-server ends up in `.local/share/Vircadia/domain-server`.
+The `--get-temp-name` parameter is required to start a domain-server the first time as it instructs the domain-server to fetch a temporary domain name if it is not configured from a previous run.
+The configuration of the
+domain-server ends up in `.local/share/Vircadia/domain-server`.

 Note that the ice-server and the domain-server get an environment variable